06.04.25

 Another way to spot it is through the context of the email itself.
-While AI is helping some scams appear more legitimate with better, sometimes even more personalized, writing, most scams will still read like they're a scam.
-There will be phrases or words used that are too forced, like "hope you are doing well," "kindly," and "warm regards."
-But they will also always have an urgency to them, and whenever you see that, take it as an immediate red flag.
+While AI is helping some scams appear more legitimate with better, sometimes even more personalized writing, most scams will still read like they're a scam.
+They will always have an urgency to them, and whenever you see that, take it as an immediate red flag.

 This is an especially egregious one, as it preys on the vulnerable during an ongoing political issue.